 Getting your puppy to sleep at night can be a challenge at first.
 Your pup is likely highly sociable and will constantly want company.
 Crate training can help but you should also consider the environment that your puppy was used to before you brought them home.
 Your pup likely slept snuggled into their mother.
-That’s why something like an AFP Little Buddy Heart Beat Sheep Comfort Toy can help your puppy sleep soundly.
-It mimics a heartbeat your puppy can listen to while they snooze.
+That’s why something like an AFP Cuddle Jumbo Farm Floppers Squeaky Toy can help your puppy sleep soundly.
+It acts as a great comforting cuddle companion for your dog

 Some puppies also respond well to music however this will depend on the unique personality of your furry friend.